cpiaulet/stctm/README.md

 ## *exotune*: Retrievals on stellar spectra

 You can fit any stellar spectrum (loaded into the code as a ```pyStellSpec``` object) assuming it can be represented by a linear combination of 1-3 components: the photosphere, cooler regions (spots), and hotter regions (faculae).
 In the current configuration, you can fit the contributions of spots and/or faculae, varying or fixing the temperatures of the heterogeneity components, as well as fit the surface gravity used for the photosphere and/or heterogeneity models.
 The code has the flexibility to handle Gaussian priors on any fitted parameter as well as linear or log-uniform priors on the heterogeneity covering fractions.
-You obtain a range of outputs including posterior samples (parameters, spectra), run statistics for model comparison, and publication-ready plots.
+You obtain a range of outputs including posterior samples (parameters, spectra), run statistics for model comparison, and publication-ready plots. *exotune* can also be run in parallel on multiple core, which enables extremely fast inferences on large computing clusters despite the typically larger number of points in a stellar spectrum dataset.

 ### Setting up a retrieval

 In the way it is currently set up, *exotune* retrievals require entering the user inputs directly in the run script (top sections).
 I am working on a more user-friendly way of doing this using a setup file which should be added to the main branch soon.

-(!! the information below is copy-pasted from the TLS-retrieval version of the code.
-I am working my way through better documentation.)
 #### File and environment paths
-The path to which files are saved does not depend on the name of the folder in which the main run file (in the example, ```stellar_retrieval_v13_generic_runfile.py```), resides.
-However, relative paths matter as the results folder will reside in ```../../stellar_contamination_results/``` (run-specific results folder automatically created by the code).
+The path to which files are saved does not depend on the name of the folder in which the main run file (in the example, ```exotune_runscript_v3_clean_20250409.py```), resides.
+However, relative paths matter as the results folder will reside in ```../../exotune_results/``` (run-specific results folder automatically created by the code).

 Make sure that your environment paths are set up properly.
 Specifically, you need to have the ```CRDS_SERVER_URL```, ```CRDS_PATH```, and ```PYSYN_CDBS``` environment variables defined.